husarion/panther_ros/panther_power_control/README.md

 - `~cpu_window_len` [*int*, default: **6**]: length of moving average used to smooth out temperature readings of CPU.
 - `~driver_window_len` [*int*, default: **6**]: length of moving average used to smooth out temperature readings of each driver.

-In movind acerage is updated at each time step.
-In oder to modify the averaging

 ### power_board_node.py

 Node responsible for management of the safety board and the power board.
 Available since Panther version 1.2.